A look at the problem of waiting in all day for an engineer

 A paying customer can choose any repairer.
 They can vote with their feet by using someone who gives a better service.
 If you are a captive customer, with an appliance under some type of guarantee or maintenance contract you probably can’t go elsewhere.
-In the past I’ve seen some contracts which allowed you to use an independent repairer and reclaim the cost, though this practice may have died out.
+In the past I’ve seen some contracts which allowed you to use an independent repairer and reclaim the cost, though this practice may well have died out.

 So can they insist you wait in all day?

-If you are forced to use either the retailer you bought the washing machine from or the washing machine's manufacturer, you may have to argue your case with them.
-Personally I don't think it's reasonable for a customer to have to wait in all day from 8 AM to 6 PM, but the repair company may equally say that it isn't reasonable that they should have to accommodate every customer so that no customer has any inconvenience.
+If you are forced to use either the retailer you bought the appliance from, or the washing machine's manufacturer, you may have to argue your case with them.
+Personally I don't think it's reasonable for a customer to have to wait in all day from 8 AM to 6 PM.
+However, the repair company may equally say that it isn't reasonable that they should have to accommodate every customer so that no customer has any inconvenience.
 As described above, this would be impossible to achieve.

 Alternatively you may be able to accept an all day appointment as long as someone rings or texts you on the day to advise when it’s likely to be.
-Some companies may operate a texting or telephone system where they give you half an hour or so’s notice or a decent idea of a time slot so you can at least get on with doing things without worrying about missing them.
+Some companies may operate a texting or telephone system where they give you some notice or a decent idea of a time slot so you can at least get on with doing things without worrying about missing them.